shinyay/win-setup/README.md

 ### Render Line Highlight

-> Controls how the editor render the current line highlight:
+> Controls how the editor render the current line highlight

 - [x] `all`